We’ve been a paying customer for Site5 for the last 40+ months. During that time, we’ve monitored their performance – avg. load time and uptime.

-There IS one potential drawback, though.
-They’re used to working with a sophisticated customer base, catering to designers and developers.
+There IS one potential drawback – they’re used to working with a sophisticated customer base, catering to designers and developers.

-That means you may not get the handholding necessary if you’re a beginner.
+It means that most likely you will not receive the necessary handholding and walk-through if you’re a beginner.

 On the other hand, Site5 offers tons of walkthroughs and tutorials in their knowledge base that can help you learn quickly.

 Plus, you can search for whatever you’re looking for right on the site.

 Site5’s knowledge base has over 500 articles covering more than 70 categories.

 4. A Free Trial.
 No, Really!